dsi-clinic/the-clinic/mentor-ta/mentor-expectations.md

 To grade I strongly recommend using the grade book (accessed by clicking "Grades" on the main sidebar) and the speed grader (accessed through each individual assignment) .
 On the grade book page you can filter to your group by clicking "Apply Filters" -> "Student Groups" and selecting your group.

-The SpeedGrader allows you to quickly go through the members of your team quickly if you have it filtered from the grade book.
+The speed grader allows you to quickly go through the members of your team quickly if you have it filtered from the grade book.

+I strongly recommend making sure to not fall behind on grading and establish good habits early.

 ## Minimum Expectations for Mentors